 It’s not about “hindsight”; had he not stuck his fingers in his ears and failed to ask the right questions, he’d have known exactly the kind of character he was employing.

 Mr Cameron had five chances to act on specific information that would surely have led him to change his mind on Coulson:

 • The Guardian told his Chief of Staff Ed Llewellyn Coulson had hired a convicted criminal at the News of the World;

 • In May 2010, his deputy Nick Clegg warned him about Coulson;

 • The News York Times investigation was enough for the Metropolitan Police to reopen enquiries, resulting in Neil Wallis – Coulson’s deputy at the NotW – being fired by the Met;

 • John Yates offered to brief the prime minister via Mr Llewellyn; and

 • In October, Mr Llewellyn was approached by the Guardian with serious evidence about Coulson.

 Questions were also raised about whether Mr Cameron had discussed the BSkyB bid in any of his vast array of meetings with News International executives, while several of his loyal backbenchers, on message and on cue, tried to deflect attention from the scandal by claiming there were other, more important issues going on.

 It is this issue, however, which hangs heaviest over Mr Cameron, and if the odds are to be believed, it’s this issue that’ll bury him.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.